 SQUID devices act as transimpedance amplifiers, converting current at the input to a voltage at the output.
-They are highly non-linear, with a periodic response function and limited dynamic range (Figure 2).
-SPT-3G uses arrays of individual SQUIDs configured in parallel and series banks and fabricated by the National Institute of Standards and Technology [8, 9, 10].
-A typical SPT-3G SQUID array will exhibit significant non-linearity for inputs greater than $\sim 2.1 \,\mu$ A, which is less than the current produced by a single TES voltage bias.
-To linearize the SQUID amplifiers a separate current waveform is injected at the SQUID input to cancel the incoming signals.
-That current waveform is called a nuller, and is generated using narrow-band digital feedback centered at the carrier bias frequencies.
-The bandwidth of the feedback is sufficient to capture the science signals in the sidebands of the carrier tones; under this scheme our data is the signal generated by the feedback, rather than the output signal from the SQUID.
-This feedback system is known as Digital Active Nulling (DAN) and was first described in [11] for the first-generation DfMUX readout system.
-An account of DAN for modern higher-density systems can be found in [6].
+They are highly nonlinear, with a periodic response function and limited dynamic range (Fig. 2).
+SPT-3G uses arrays of individual SQUIDs configured in parallel and series banks and fabricated by the National Institute of Standards and Technology.8-10 A typical SPT-3G SQUID array will exhibit significant nonlinearity for inputs greater than ~2.1 $\mu$ A, which is less than the current produced by a single TES voltage bias.
+To linearize the SQUID amplifiers, a separate current waveform is injected at the SQUID input to cancel the incoming signals.
+That current waveform is called a "nuller" and is generated using narrow-band digital feedback centered at the carrier bias frequencies.
+The bandwidth of the feedback is sufficient to capture the science signals in the sidebands of the carrier tones; under this scheme our data are the signal generated by the feedback, rather than the output signal from the SQUID.
+This feedback system is known as digital active nulling (DAN) and was first described in Ref.
+11 for the first-generation DfMUX readout system.
+An account of DAN for modern higher-density systems can be found in Ref.
+6.

-2.2 Parasitic capacitances to ground
+2.2 Parasitic Capacitances to Ground